axyiee/scalacord/README.md

 This project is still in development, so it's not ready for production yet.
 Although it is getting pretty solid, there are still a lot of things to be done.

-😄 Contribution is welcome, so if you want to help, feel free to open an issue or a pull request.
+😄 Any kind of contribution is welcome, so if you want to help, feel free to open an issue or pull request.

 - [x] Bitset helper support
 - [x] Serialization support through circe
 - [x] Scaladoc
-- [ ] Gateway support
+- [x] Gateway support
 - - [x] Identification
 - - [x] Heartbeats
 - - [x] Sharding